THE DOVER WAR MEMORIAL PROJECT

 Baker, G. E.

-George Elgar Baker died on 28 November 1942, aged 59, at the Royal Victoria Hospital, Waldershare, Tilmanstone,.
+1943George Elgar Baker died on 28 November 1942, aged 59, at the Royal Victoria Hospital, Waldershare, Tilmanstone.
 He was the husband of Nellie Baker, of 26 Tower Hamlets Road, Dover.
-He was a firewatcher in the A.R.P.
-Rescue Service.
+He may be the G J E Baker commemorated in the Book of Remembrance.

-Baker, H. G.
+#Baker, H. G.

-His parents were John Hunt Kittams Baker, and Mary Ann Baker, nee Smith.
-His mother died when he was just eight months old; his father died a few years later.
+His parents were John Hunt Kittams Baker, and Mary Ann Baker, née Smith.
+His mother died when he was just eight months old; his father died a few years later

 George had two older brothers.
 George Thomas Baker, known as Tom, lived in Dover and worked for the Harbour Board.
 He was a veteran of the Great War, and served in the Home Guard in the second.
 The eldest brother, William John Baker, known as Fred, went to sea at the age of 15, and eventually settled in Port Arthur, Texas, USA.
-The last letter that George wrote was received by Fred shortly before George was killed.
+The last letter that George wrote was received by Fred shortly before George was killed

 with thanks to Elizabeth Baker Bobbitt Hebert